Human Braking Performance Research

 Harper, D.J. & Kiely, J. (2018).
 Damaging nature of decelerations: Do we adequately prepare players?
 BMJ Open Sport and Exercise Medicine.
 4:e00379. (open access)

-These papers have investigated the demands and importance of high-intensity decelerations to team sports competitive match play.
+These papers have investigated the demands and importance of high-intensity decelerations to athletes competing in multi-directional speed sports.
 They provide new insights into the frequencies of high-intensity decelerations and how they may influence match performance outcomes:

 Rhodes, D., Valassakis, S., Bortnik, L., Eaves, R., Harper, D.J. & Alexander, J. (2021).
 The effect of high-intensity accelerations and decelerations on match outcome of an elite English league two football team.
 International Journal of Environmental Research and Public Health.
 18, 9913. (open access)